reed-mcdaniel-716/react_hooks_and_context_api/README.md

 - **Hook Rules**:
     - **Only Call Hooks at the Top Level: Don’t call Hooks inside loops, conditions, or nested functions.**
     - **Only Call Hooks from React Functions: Don’t call Hooks from regular JavaScript functions.**
+### 19. Reducers, Actions, and State
+- **Reducers** are essentially just a coding pattern which centralizes all of our methods for changing state into a single function
+    - For example, the `addBook()` and `removeBook()` functions of the `BookContext` both operate on the same state.
+As things become more complex, and perhaps more functions are added to operate on the state of `BookContext`, it make make sense to consolidate.
+    - **Reducers** are completely optional but can be very helpful
+- Aspects of **Reducers**
+    1. **Reducer function**: a function which contains all of the state manipulation logic for interacting with the state and changing the data
+        - they take the state of the data to be manipulated ass well as an **action object** as parameters
+        - how it works: *check action.type -> update the state object -> return the state object -> new state passed into Provider `value`*
+    2. **Action object**: an object defining the type of change we want to make inside the reducer function
+        - It may also have an additional properties for data that needs to be transmitted with it (often referred to as a ***payload***)
+    3. **Dispatch function**: a function which sends the action to the reducer i.e. takes the action object as a parameter

+### 21. Adding Local Storage
+- **Local Storage** allows you to persist data through page refreshes by saving the data in a user's browser
+- Can check **Local Storage** in the browser (*inspect -> storage -> local storage*)
+    - stores data in key-value pairs, where the value must be a string
+- To see what is in **Local Storage** go to the console and type `localStorage` and then hit enter
+    - under the `<prototype>` key you can see the available methods
+    - will be using the `setItem()` and `getItem()` functions (test it out in the console)
+- To save objects to **Local Storage** you must first apply the `JSON.stringify()` function as values may only be strings
+- To get the object back from the string use `JSON.parse()`